(2-minute read)

 Genesis 22:4, Jasher 23:41-47a

-And on the 3rd day Abraham lifted his eyes and saw the place at a distance which God had told him of.
+On the 3rd day, Abraham looked up and saw the place in the distance that God had told him about.

-And a pillar of fire appeared to him that reached from the earth to heaven, and a cloud of glory upon the mountain, and the glory of the Lord was seen in the cloud.
-And Abraham said to Isaac, “My son, do you see in that mountain, which we perceive at a distance, that which I see upon it?”
+A pillar of fire stretched from the earth to the heavens, and a cloud of glory rested on the mountain.
+The glory of the Lord could be seen in the cloud.
+Abraham said to Isaac, “My son, do you see what I see on that mountain in the distance?”

-And Isaac answered and said to his father, “I see and lo a pillar of fire and a cloud, and the glory of the Lord is seen upon the cloud.”
+Isaac replied, “I see it—a pillar of fire, a cloud, and the glory of the Lord in the cloud.”

-And Abraham knew that his son Isaac was accepted before the Lord for a burnt offering.
-And Abraham said to Eliezer and to Ishmael his son, “Do you also see that which we see upon the mountain which is at a distance?”
+Abraham knew then that Isaac was accepted by the Lord as a burnt offering.
+He turned to Eliezer and Ishmael and said, “Do you see what we see on that mountain?”

-And Abraham knew that they were not accepted before the Lord to go with them.
+Abraham knew then that they were not chosen to go any farther with him.

 Everyone but Abraham and Isaac stays behind